josmar-crwdstffng/angular/aio/content/guide/migration-renderer.md

 ## Why should I migrate to Renderer2?

-The deprecated `Renderer` class has been removed in version 9 of Angular, so it's necessary to migrate to a supported API.
+The deprecated `Renderer` class has been removed in version 9 of Angular, so it is necessary to migrate to a supported API.
 Using `Renderer2` is the recommended strategy because it supports a similar set of functionality to `Renderer`.
 The API surface is quite large \(with 19 methods\, but the schematic should simplify this process for your applications.

 ## Is there action required on my end?

 No.
-The schematic should handle most cases with the exception of `Renderer.animate()` and `Renderer.setDebugInfo()`, which already aren't supported.
+The schematic should handle most cases with the exception of `Renderer.animate()` and `Renderer.setDebugInfo()`, which already are not supported.

 ## What are the `__ngRendererX` methods?
 Why are they necessary?

-Some methods either don't have exact equivalents in `Renderer2`, or they correspond to more than one expression.
+Some methods either do not have exact equivalents in `Renderer2`, or they correspond to more than one expression.
-For example, both renderers have a `createElement()` method, but they're not equal because a call such as `renderer.createElement(parentNode, namespaceAndName)` in the `Renderer` corresponds to the following block of code in `Renderer2`:
+For example, both renderers have a `createElement()` method, but they are not equal because a call such as `renderer.createElement(parentNode, namespaceAndName)` in the `Renderer` corresponds to the following block of code in `Renderer2`:

 <code-example format="typescript" language="typescript">